chombo-discharge/chombo-discharge/doc/sphinx/source/GettingStarted.rst

    make -s -j4 DIM=2 main

 where ``-j4`` is the number of cores used for the compilation.
+If you want to compile this example in 3D, you should put DIM=3.
 If that application compiles successfully, you will see a file called :file:`main2d.<bunch_of_options>.ex`.
 If you see this file, you will be able to compile all of `PlasmaC`.
 If you don't, you won't be able to compile any of it.
 Before moving on further, please make sure that your model compiles.

 Once we have compiled our application, we are ready to run it.
 The example that we will run is a very simple one; it uses the full `PlasmaC` framework for advecting a scalar with velocity :math:`\mathbf{v} = \mathbf{E}`, where :math:`\mathbf{E}` is the electric field.
 The physics module that describes this example is found in :file:`/plasma_models/advection_kinetics`.
 We will not go through that module here, except mention that the model just sets the velocity to be equal to the electric field (i.e. unity mobility); turns off diffusion and reactive terms, and initializes the advected species to be a square or Gaussian pulse.
 You may now run this example by